ubcsubbots/Jormungandr/README.md

 2. To check to make sure the node launched correctly, you can run `rostopic echo /drivers/output` and see if you are recieving messages from the Arduino

-### A note on Arduino Libraries
+### A note on Arduino libraries

-To compile and upload without using the Arduino IDE, added or modified Arduino libraries need to be placed in /usr/share/arduino/libraries/ instead of the typical ~/Arduino/libraries
+To compile and upload without using the Arduino IDE, added or modified Arduino libraries need to be placed in /usr/share/arduino/libraries/ instead of the typical ~/Arduino/libraries.
+See ./src/drivers/firmware/lib/ for the required libraries to be added to /usr/share/arduino/libraries/.